Emergency Preparedness

 Introduction

 When hearing about emergency preparedness and responses, what comes to mind?
 If you’re a nurse, you’ve heard of emergency response before.
-You have probably heard of or worked in emergency room settings or hospitals or experienced an emergency before.
+You have probably heard of or worked in emergency room settings, hospitals, or experienced an emergency before.

 Whether it’s a natural disaster, a cybersecurity incident at work, or your roof collapsing at home, emergencies can happen anytime and anyplace.
 Between patient care, nursing scope of work regulations, and all things influencing daily activities in this world, there is always the possibility of an emergency arising near you.
 The information in the course will serve as a valuable resource for nurses regarding emergency preparedness.